MR

 Output Format

 Return ONLY valid JSON.
-Omit nulls and empty arrays.
+CRITICAL: Omit nulls, empty arrays, zero values.

 json